abhinavg916/abhinavg916/README.md

 <img src="https://komarev.com/ghpvc/?username=abhinavg916&label=Profile%20views&color=0e75b6&style=flat" alt="abhinavg916" />

-Software Engineer with demonstrated history of creating, developing and deploying full stack web applications, currently working at [**HCL Technologies**](https://www.hcltech.com/).
-Skilled in JavaScript, Reactjs, Redux/Redux Saga/Redux Toolkit, Nodejs, Expressjs, MongoDB and PostgreSQL.
+Software Engineer with demonstrated history of creating, developing and deploying frontend web applications, currently working at [**HCL Technologies**](https://www.hcltech.com/).
+Skilled in JavaScript,  TypeScript, Reactjs, Redux/Redux Saga/Redux Toolkit, and Webpack.
 I am a curious, passionate and self-motivated individual.
 Apart from technical, am an effective team player who brings energy, enthusiasm & humor to motivate team members to achieve their best potential.

 Always keen to learn new technologies and develop creative solutions.
 Ability to grasp new technical concepts quickly and utilize them correctly in order to get the best results.